Crate Day in middle of pandemic puts pressure on already stretched ED staff - NZ Herald

 There are no specific Waikato District Health Board statistics on the number of alcohol-related referrals on Crate Day, but immediate past-president of the Australasian College for Emergency Medicine and Waikato Hospital emergency physician Dr John Bonning says in the weekends leading up to Christmas, he sees a burst of people coming to the ED due to alcohol.

-"One in six people end up in the ED because of alcohol-related [incidents] around this time every year, on Crate Day it will be similar."
+"[Around this time every year] one in six people in the ED in the early hours of the morning are there as a result of alcohol.
+On Crate Day it will be similar."

 Instead of following the call to share a crate, some people see Crate Day as a challenge to consume a whole crate by themselves.
 One crate contains 12 large bottles of 745ml each adding up to nine litres of beer in total.